30 Participants Needed

 The trial protocol does not specify whether you need to stop taking your current medications.
 It's best to discuss your specific medications with the trial team to get a clear answer.

-What data supports the effectiveness of the OPRA treatment for below knee amputation?
+What evidence suggests that the OPRA prosthetic device is effective for below knee amputation?

 Principal Investigator